 - On the Interview Admissibility publication date (see the Admission calendar) to know if you have been shortlisted for an interview and if so, book an interview slot.

 - On the Admission publication date (see Admission calendar) to know if you have been offered admission*

 (*) Please note that these dates concern your first choice master.
 If unsuccessful to your first choice application, your second choice application is transmitted for review.

 Second choice applications will normally be reviewed in the following Admission Round.

-After being processed by the Admissions Office, the application is reviewed and evaluated by the Academic Director of the program you are applying for.
+After being processed by the Admissions Team, the application is reviewed and evaluated by the Academic Director of the program you are applying for.
 Finally, the applications are reviewed by the Admission Committee set up by the Dean of HEC Paris, the Associate Dean, the Admissions Director and Academic Directors of HEC Paris Master Programs.

 If you apply for two programs, your first choice is your preferred one.
 Your second choice application will be transmitted for review only if your preferred first choice application is unsuccessful.
 Please note that second choice applications will normally be reviewed in the following Admission Round.